Local minimizers for a class of functionals over the Nehari set: Abstract

 \section{Abstract}

-We analyze the topological structure of the Nehari set for a class of functionals depending on a real paramenter $\lambda$, and having two degrees of homogeneity.
-A special attention is paid to the extremal parameter $\lambda^*$, which is the threshold value for the Nehari set to be a $C^1$ manifold.
+We analyze the topological structure of the Nehari set for a class of functionals depending on a real parameter $\lambda$, and having two degrees of homogeneity.
+A special attention is paid to the extremal parameter $\lambda^*$, which is the threshold value for the Nehari set to be given by a {\it natural constraint}.
+The main difficulty arises when $\lambda>\lambda^*$, as the energy functional may be unbounded from below over the Nehari set.
+In such situation we prove the existence of local minimizers of the functional constrained to this set.
 We unify and extend previous existence and multiplicity results for critical points of indefinite, $(p,q)$-Laplacian, and Kirchhoff type problems.